2003

 OUR MANDATE

-Initially involved in the fight against HIV/AIDS in Africa, Solthis has gradually extended its scope of action to known and emerging infectious diseases, to sexual and reproductive health rights issues and to women's and children's health.
-The original approach, focused on training healthcare workers, strengthening the capacities of healthcare facilities and providing technical assistance to our institutional partners, has been supplemented by an approach centered on the needs of healthcare system users, the support and the empowerment of user networks and communities.
+Solthis was initially involved in the fight against HIV/AIDS in Africa, and has gradually expanded its intervention focus to known and emerging infectious diseases, sexual and reproductive health rights issues and women's and children's health.
+The original approach, which focused on training healthcare workers, strengthening the capacities of healthcare facilities and providing technical assistance to our institutional partners, has been supplemented by an approach centered on the needs of healthcare system users, to support and empower user networks and communities.

 1